lionelchambon/lionelchambon.github.io/_pages/coursework.md

 This section includes past coursework and will be updated during the academic year.
 Coding samples is available on my [Github page.](https://github.com/lionelchambon)

 ### Development Economics *(Spring 2025)*
-In this course, instructed by [Clément Imbert](https://sites.google.com/site/clemimbert/), [Paulo Gugelmo Cavalheiro Dias](https://www.paulogcd.com) and I replicated parts of Carleton *et al.* (QJE, 2022) in the scope of a replication assignment using Julia.
+In this course, instructed by [Clément Imbert](https://sites.google.com/site/clemimbert/), [Paulo Gugelmo Cavalheiro Dias](https://www.paulogcd.com) and I replicated parts of Carleton *et al.* (QJE, 2022), which estimates the global mortality impacts of climate change by analyzing age-specific temperature-mortality relationships.
+Despite facing significant computational challenges, we successfully replicated several figures using Julia.

 You can find our package documentation and GitHub repository [here.](https://github.com/Paulogcd/Replication_Carleton_et_al_2022.jl)